Homemade Pumpkin Puree

 2. Slice the pumpkin in half and scoop out the seeds with a spoon.
 Discard the seeds or save them to make roasted pumpkin seeds.

-3. Place the pumpkins on a baking sheet lined with parchment paper, flesh side down.
+1. Place the pumpkins on a baking sheet lined with parchment paper, cut side down.

-6. Puree pumpkin.
-Place the fresh in a blender or food processor and blend.
+2. Puree pumpkin.
+Place the chunks of fresh in a blender or food processor and blend.

 FAQs